Christina King Smith, Ph.D.

 Burnside, B and C. King-Smith.
 2008.
 “Retinomotor Movements”.
 In: (Squire, L. R., Ed.)
 The Encyclopedia of Neuroscience.
 Elsevier. (online). http://www.elsevierdirect.com/brochures/ens/index.html

-Research in my laboratory is directed in two major areas: 1) understanding mechanisms of actin- dependent organelle motility, and 2) investigating the role of myosin 1 isoforms in lamellipodial dynamics.
-For organelle motility studies, we use retinal pigment epithelial (RPE) cells from fish.
-These cells are found at the back of vertebrate eyes, and contain numerous pigment granules (melanosomes) that undergo mass migrations in reponse to light.
-RPE cells can be isolated from eyes of sunfish, dissociated, and cultured as single cells.
-Melanosome movement can be stimulated in vitro.
-Both aggregation and dispersion of melanosomes in the long apical projections of isolated cells requires an intact actin cytoskeleton.
-Our research is focused on understanding the role of actin dynamics and myosin motors in pigment granule movement.
+My research interests center on understanding mechanisms of intracellular transport in eukaryotic cells.
+As a model system, we use retinal pigment epithelial (RPE) cells from the eyes of fish.
+RPE cells line the back of the vertebrate eye and contain numerous melanin pigment granules (melanosomes).
+In fish, these granules undergo massive migrations throughout the cell, acting as a movable curtain to regulate light flux to the photoreceptors.
+RPE cells can be isolated from eyes of sunfish, dissociated, and cultured as single cells, and RPE pigment granule migration can be stimulated in vitro using chemical triggers.
+Both aggregation and dispersion of pigment granules in the long apical projections of isolated cells require an intact actin cytoskeleton.
+Our research is focused on understanding the signaling mechanisms that elicit pigment granule movement, and the role of actin dynamics and myosin motors in motile processes in the RPE.

 Mentioned in SJU News